 ROUND 2 PROJECT FUNDING AND ASSESSMENT

-This is a $100 million project funding and assessment opportunity for local and regional public entities.
-To be eligible for funding, projects must benefit low- to moderate-income communities.
-Projects that benefit the most impacted and distressed parishes from the 2016 floods will be a funding priority.
-The state will provide feedback to applicants regarding their projects, including those ineligible for funding.
+This is a $100 million project funding opportunity for local and regional public entities.
+To be eligible for funding, projects must benefit low- to moderate-income and disadvantaged communities in parishes that were most impacted and distressed by the 2016 floods.
+The state will provide feedback to all applicants, including those ineligible for funding, as well as technical assistance for eligible applicants.

-The state is hosting a webinar at 1 p.m.
-Feb.
-13 to provide more details on Round 2 and the pre-application process.
-Click here to register.
+The state hosted a March 7 webinar to provide more details on Round 2 and the pre-application process.
+Click here to view the recording.

 Design Support Program